-If an immediate and obvious danger is noted, the engineer should inform promptly in writing, together with a recommended course of action to the owner or party required to maintain the land.
-At the same time, a copy of this notification should be sent to the Geotechnical Engineering Office for government slopes and retaining walls, and to the Buildings Department for private slopes and retaining walls.
+If an immediate and obvious danger is noted, the engineer should immediately report the situation to the emergency services (the Police and/or Fire Services Department).
+At the same time, he should promptly inform the owner or party required to maintain the land, together with a recommended course of action.
+The engineer should also report the dangerous situation to the Geotechnical Engineering Office for government slopes and retaining walls, and to the Buildings Department for private slopes and retaining walls.
 The recommended course of action, such as evacuation or repair works, will depend on specific circumstances.
 If the danger can be reduced or eliminated by simple emergency repair works, these should be implemented without delay.
 In more complex situations, it is necessary to initiate a detailed investigation to establish the cause of the problem and to facilitate the design of upgrading works.
 The owner or party required to maintain the land should commission such an investigation without delay.
 In addition, interim precautionary measures (e.g. sealing off the dangerous areas) should be considered.